-Coneflower is a popular plant among herbalists.
-Medical studies have shown that Coneflower can be used to enhance and strengthen the immune system and in the treatment of a number of diseases.
+Coneflower plants are popular to use in herbal remedies.
+Medical studies have shown that the Coneflower can be used to stimulate and strengthen the immune system.

-The medicinal qualities are not the only reason for growing Coneflower plants.
-It looks very beautiful in a flower bed or border - it is a perennial, and can survive in a severe climate.
+The medicinal qualities are not the only reason for growing Coneflower plants (Echinacea).
+It looks very beautiful in a flower bed or border – it is a perennial and can survive in a severe climate.

-Coneflower prefers a reasonably dry environment, and dislikes marshy wet conditions.
+Coneflower plants prefer a reasonably dry environment, and dislikes marshy wet conditions.

 Coneflower plant can be an amazing six inches across!
 In almost all varieties, the flower petals form a cone in which the petals droop towards the outermost section.